myFavShrimp/arc/README.md

 #### Task Dependencies

 The `dependencies` field references tags.
 When a task is selected for execution, any tasks matching its dependency tags are automatically included.
-Dependency resolution is transitive and execution order remains definition order.

 ```lua
 tasks["install_packages"] = {